 • Make sure you use uniform lettering and sizing of your original artwork.

-• Number the illustrations according to their sequence in the text in Arabic.
+• Number the illustrations according to their sequence in the text.

 • Use a logical naming convention for your artwork files.

-Please "save as" or convert the images to one of the following formats (Note the resolution requirements for line drawings, halftones, and line/halftone combinations given below.):
+Regardless of the application used, when your electronic artwork is finalized, please 'save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

-EPS: Vector drawings.
-Embed the font or save the text as "graphics".TIFF: Colour or greyscale photographs (halftones): always use a minimum of 300 dpi.
+EPS (or PDF): Vector drawings.
+Embed the font or save the text as 'graphics'.

-TIFF: Bitmapped line drawings: use a minimum of 1000 dpi.
+TIFF (or JPG): Bitmapped line drawings: use a minimum of 1000 dpi.

-TIFF: Combinations bitmapped line/half-tone (colour or greyscale): a minimum of 500 dpi is required.
+TIFF (or JPG): Combinations bitmapped line/half-tone (color or grayscale): a minimum of 500 dpi is required.

-Please do not:Captions
+Please do not:

-• Supply files that are optimised for screen use (like GIF, BMP, PICT, WPG); the resolution is too low;
+• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); the resolution is too low.

-• Supply files that are too low in resolution;
+• Supply files that are too low in resolution.

 • Submit graphics that are disproportionately large for the content.